Black & White & Sex

-Black & White & Sex is a 2011 feature film produced by Melissa Beauford.
+Black & White & Sex is a 2011 Australian feature film produced by Melissa Beauford.
 It is the directorial debut of John Winter, best known as the producer of Rabbit Proof Fence, Paperback Hero and Doing Time for Patsy Cline.
 The film premiered at the Sydney Film Festival in June 2011 with its international premiere at the 41st International Film Festival Rotterdam (2012).